20 Best Foods to Live Longer

-Almonds are like nature’s perfect snack; they’re rich in fiber, protein, and heart-healthy fats.
+Almonds are nature's perfect snack; they're rich in fiber, protein, and heart-healthy fats.
 They can also help you live longer.
 A study published in The New England Journal of Medicine found that those who ate the most nuts had a lower risk of dying of any disease, particularly of cancer, heart disease, or respiratory disease.

-Like almonds, walnuts also contain hearty levels of good-for-you monounsaturated fats and can help lower bad cholesterol.
-They may also help prevent cognitive decline; a study published in the Journal of Alzheimer’s Disease found that eating walnuts was associated with better memory.
-Researchers believe it’s the antioxidants in walnuts that could be the reason.
+Like almonds, walnuts contain hearty levels of good-for-you monounsaturated fats and can help lower bad cholesterol.
+They may also help prevent cognitive decline; a study published in the Journal of Alzheimer's Disease found that eating walnuts was associated with better memory.
+Researchers believe it's the antioxidants in walnuts that could be the reason.

 Avocados are more than just a trendy toast topping; the heart-healthy monounsaturated fats could help lower cholesterol, and stave off heart disease.
 These healthy fats also help you eat less by keeping you feeling fuller, longer.
-And there could be some powerful disease-fighting components; a study published in the journal Cancer Research found that molecules in avocados targeted stem cells of acute myeloid leukemia (AML), which is an aggressive cancer that kills 90 percent of people who are diagnosed over the age of 65.
+And there could be some powerful disease-fighting components; a study published in the journal Cancer Research found that molecules in avocados targeted stem cells of acute myeloid leukemia (AML), which is an aggressive type of cancer that kills 90% of people who are diagnosed over the age of 65.

 People tend to steer clear of carb-heavy meals, like oatmeal, but this fiber-rich grain can help regulate cholesterol.
 Oatmeal contains beta-glucan, which has been shown to reduce levels of LDL, or "bad" cholesterol.
 It helps block cholesterol from entering your bloodstream, according to a review in the journal Food & Function.

-Although egg yolks have gotten a bad rap because of their dietary cholesterol, more recent studies have found that eating eggs can actually help your cholesterol by improving your HDL, or “good” cholesterol.
-Eggs can also help regulate blood sugar; a study published in The American Journal of Clinical Nutrition found that middle-aged and older men who ate four eggs a week had lower blood sugar and a 38 percent lower risk of diabetes than those who ate one egg a week.
+Although egg yolks have gotten a bad rap because of their dietary cholesterol, more recent studies have found that eating eggs can actually help your cholesterol by improving your HDL, or "good" cholesterol.
+Eggs can also help regulate blood sugar; a study published in The American Journal of Clinical Nutrition found that middle-aged and older men who ate four eggs a week had lower blood sugar and a 38% lower risk of diabetes than those who ate one egg a week.